lupyuen/lupyuen.github.io/src/ci5.md

 _Any more stories of NuttX CI?_

-Next Article: We chat about [__"Rewinding The Build"__](https://github.com/lupyuen/nuttx-build-farm/blob/main/rewind-build.sh) when something breaks the Daily Build.
+Next Article: We chat about a new tool to [__"Rewind The Build"__](https://github.com/lupyuen/nuttx-build-farm/blob/main/rewind-build.sh) when something breaks the Daily Build.

 Then we study the internals of a [__Mystifying Bug__](https://github.com/apache/nuttx/issues/14808) that concerns __PyTest, QEMU RISC-V and `expect`__.